 The design standards used by CFA and HPRB in Shipstead-Luce areas differ in some respects.
 In general, the purpose of CFA’s review in these areas is to ensure that construction is appropriate next to the adjacent federal properties.
 HPRB’s purpose is to ensure compatibility with the character of the historic property or district itself.
 Sign regulations and some other rules are more restrictive in Shipstead-Luce areas.

 How to Apply

-You apply for Shipstead-Luce review at the Permit Center of the Department of Consumer and Regulatory Affairs, 1100 4th Street SW, Second Floor, at the HPO desk (Desk 10).
-CFA and HPO coordinate on the intake and transmittal of applications for Shipstead-Luce review, as well as the processing of applications after CFA review.
+You apply for Shipstead-Luce review with the DC Historic Preservation Office (HPO).
+CFA and HPO coordinate on the intake and transmittal of applications for Shipstead-Luce review, as well as the processing of applications and permits after CFA review.